Learning Ukulele with Curt

 Additional Thoughts on Teaching

 Equating students' success to the success of a teacher is only a good indicator if that student started with that teacher as a beginner.
-You can, however, ask successful performers who they studied with and if one teacher's name keeps popping up, that might be a good indicator for that teacher.
-I'm sure that are one or two teachers in your area that their names would keep popping up when talking to other students and professional musicians.
+You can, however, ask successful performers who they studied with, and if one teacher's name keeps popping up, that might be a good indicator for that teacher.
+I'm sure there are one or two teachers in your area that their names would keep popping up when talking to other students and professional musicians.
 I was lucky, in the early years, to have several great teachers in Franny Boyle and Paul Byrne (passed July 24, 2021).
 And, then Chuck Anderson's name kept popping up, and I finally started studying with Chuck and credit Chuck with my success.
 Of course, I, did all the actual work, with Chuck's guidance.

 Here are a few requirements to look for in a teacher: